UMass-RC/unity-docs/docs/managing-files/hpc-workspace.md

 username@login2:~$
 ```

+!!! tip
+    Please release workspaces when they are no longer needed to help optimize scratch space for all Unity users.

 !!! important
     Releasing a workspace does not delete the data immediately.
     The deletion of the workspace can take place at any time once it's released.